aljedaxi/zettel/pages/cybernetics.md

 	- [[cynefin]]
 	- [[confluence framework]]
 	- [[[[viable system]] model]]
 	- the idea that a regulator must contain a model of its regulated is the [[good regulator theorem]].
+The